Guidance

 • approved by the Secretary of State for Environment, Food and Rural Affairs

-Defra will update this page when new measures are approved for the library.
+Defra will update this page when new measures are approved for the library or become available for delivery through the MRF.
 You can sign up to get emails when there are updates to this page.

 MPA designation and/or extension

-As set out in a written ministerial statement, this measure is designed to provide strategic compensation for unavoidable damage to seabed (benthic) habitats from eligible offshore wind projects.
+This measure is designed to provide strategic compensation for unavoidable damage to seabed (benthic) habitats from relevant offshore wind activities.

-• designate new MPAs and/or extend existing MPAs (including adding protected features to existing sites) in Secretary of State waters
+• will designate new MPAs and/or extend existing MPAs (including adding protected features to existing sites) in English waters

-Defra and their stakeholders have started a programme of work to designate the right types of habitats, while balancing the needs of marine users as appropriate.
-This will include gathering evidence and engaging with affected industries and communities.
+Defra and their stakeholders have started a programme of work to designate the right types of habitats, while balancing the needs of marine users.
+This includes gathering evidence and engaging with affected industries and communities.

 Defra plans to consult on potential compensatory MPAs before the end of 2026.